jenkinsci/vectorcast-execution-plugin/README.md

 The link above gives details of how to configure Jenkins to relax its security.

-### Junit publisher failing environment with no test cases
+### JUnit publisher failing environment with no test cases

-For non-pipeline jobs, Junit publisher will fail any environments published with no test results.
-If you have an environment with no test results, you will manually need to check the box "Do not fail the build on empty test results" in the Publish Junit test result report configuration.
+For non-pipeline jobs, JUnit publisher will fail any environments published with no test results.
+If you have an environment with no test results, you will manually need to check the box "Do not fail the build on empty test results" in the Publish JUnit test result report configuration.

 ### Changelog